Minimal free resolutions of monomial ideals and of toric rings are supported on posets: Homology CW-posets

-\end{enumerate} \end{theorem}
+\item $ \widetilde{\mathcal C}_\bullet(P,\Bbbk)= \widetilde{\mathcal C}_\bullet(Q,\Bbbk). $ \end{enumerate} \end{theorem}

+\begin{proof} Note that the elements in each $G$-orbit $O$ have the same dimension, which we denote by $d_P(O)$.
+Now we apply the following two-step process repeatedly to all orbits $O$, in increasing order of $d_P(O)$: \begin{enumerate} \item Pick $a\in O$ and use Lemma~\ref{L:cavity-conic} repeatedly with $n = d(a)-2, d(a)-3,\dots, 0$, arriving at a poset structure where the open lower set generated by $a$ is a homology sphere; and then

+\item Use the action of $G$ and propagate the new covering relations involving $a$ obtained in step (1) to produce new covering relations involving the remaining elements of the orbit $O$. \end{enumerate} At the end of this iterative process we arrive at the desired hcw-poset $Q$. \end{proof}

-\begin{remark} If $P_1=P(I, B')$ and $P_2=P(I, B'')$ are two non-isomorphic incidence posets for the same monomial ideal $I$, then in general any hcw-posets $Q_1$ and $Q_2$ produced from them by applying the procedure from the proof of Theorem~\ref{T:hcw-from-inc} will also be non-isomorphic.
-A trivial example for this is when the incidence posets are already hcw, like the two posets from Example~\ref{E:hcw}(a). \end{remark}
+\begin{remark} If $P_1=P(\mathcal F_\bullet, B')$ and $P_2=P(\mathcal F_\bullet, B'')$ are two non-isomorphic incidence posets for the same minimal free resolution $\mathcal F_\bullet$ of a monomial ideal $I$, then in general any hcw-posets $Q_1$ and $Q_2$ produced from them by applying the procedure from the proof of Theorem~\ref{T:hcw-from-inc} will also be non-isomorphic.
+A trivial example for this is when the incidence posets are already hcw, like the two posets from Example~\ref{E:TwoIncidence}. \end{remark}

-\begin{example} Applying Theorem~\ref{T:hcw-from-inc} to the indidence poset $P(I_\Delta, B)$ from Example~\ref{E:hcw}(b) produces an hcw-poset with Hasse diagram obtained by adding the single new dashed edge to the solid edges of the Hasse diagram displayed in Example~\ref{E:PPincidence}. \end{example}
+\begin{example} Applying the procedure from the proof of Theorem~\ref{T:hcw-from-inc} to the incidence poset $P(\mathcal F_\bullet, B)$ from Example~\ref{E:hcw}(c) produces a hcw-poset with Hasse diagram obtained by adding the single new dashed edge to the solid edges of the Hasse diagram from Example~\ref{E:PPincidence}: